Register Child as a British Citizen

 How much is the cost of the Home Office application?

-The Home Office application visa fee currently is £1,012 to apply to register for British citizenship.
+The Home Office application visa fee currently is £1,012 to register as a British citizen.

 Can the Home Office grant my application on a Discretionary Basis?